-If you are an aspriring illustrator, learning to visualise text and ideas in both single images and in narrative form will provide you with a highly transferable set of skills for our highly visual contemporary culture.
-In the creative industries and beyond, being able to communicate ideas through visually arresting images is becoming increasingly essential.
+If you are an aspiring illustrator, learning to visualise text and ideas in both single images and in narrative form, then this course will provide you with a highly transferable set of skills for our visual contemporary culture.
+In the creative industries and beyond, being able to communicate ideas through visually arresting images is essential.

 The course is about learning the processes and techniques to communicate ideas through image-making.
 You'll be guided through the process of answering a brief and learn to research a subject, and generate and communicate ideas.